Over 30 States Sue Google for "Luxury" Fees on Google Play Store | ExBulletin

 This is the latest government attack on the enormous power Google exercises in the wave of legal and regulatory challenges to Big Tech in recent months.

-Since last year, both the Justice Department and state-level prosecutors have filed four proceedings against the company over parts of its business empire that are allegedly anti-competitive.
+Since last year, the Justice Department’s prosecutor or state prosecutor has filed four proceedings against Google targeting parts of the business empire that are allegedly anti-competitive.

 App store fees are usually charged to the developer.
 Developers typically pass the cost on to consumers who buy apps, mobile games, and so on.